ethamoos/Mac-admin-Scripts/see_package_usage_across_all_policies/README.md

 The purpose of this script is to be able to check the usage of packages across all policies on the JSS and to determine which are used the most/least.
-The method for doing this is, admittedly somewhat "Heath Robinson" and requires multiple stages for parsing the data.
+The method for doing this queries the JSS via the web api, downloads the data as XML, and then processes the data parsing it and converting it into a text format.

 Below is a summary of the process:
 The script downloads a list of all policy ids